 Before we begin, it’s important to note that if you cannot come to an agreement with the other parent regarding time with children at Christmas, and you need your matter to be decided by the Court, there is a cut-off date for filing your application.
 That cut-off date to ensure your matter is listed prior to Christmas is the second Friday of November each year.
-For 2021, this is Friday 12 November.

 Christmas is always an emotive time after separation.
 Splitting the day can be hard; to both negotiate and then to action.
-The “sharing” of the children can be a difficult concept to ponder and trying to prioritise when you want them most, can get confusing and sometimes fractious.
+The “sharing” of the children can be a difficult concept to ponder, and trying to prioritise when you want them most, can get confusing and sometimes fractious.

 These are often questions that separated parents are grappling with when they are trying to prioritise what they want.

 As you prepare to have this discussion with the other parent, there are a few things to consider first: